Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 Definition: A generalized UI kit not tied to a specific framework or codebase.
 It offers a collection of reusable components and styles intended for rapid design implementation but often requires significant modification to fit into a specific brand identity or development environment.

-Examples: Untitled UI, Bootstrap UI Kit.
+Examples: Bootstrap UI Kit.

 Why It Matters: Canned kits provide a jumpstart for the design process, but teams need to assess how well these kits can be adapted to match the project’s unique requirements.